jalfarohi/ESP32_CO2/readme.md

 This link is very useful to do this:<br>
 https://github.com/aws-samples/aws-iot-workshop <br><br>

-If you have AWS IoT communication all set, sending topics is quite easy:
+If you have AWS IoT communication all set, sending topics is quite easy. <br>
 First create the Topic string:

 ```C